miraclenagorom/Digital-Marketing-Analysis/README.md

 ### Data Cleaning/Preparation

-In the initial data preparation phase, we perfomed the following tasks:
+In the initial data preparation phase, I perfomed the following tasks:
 1. Data loading & Inspection
 2. Handling missing values
 3. Data cleaning & formatting

 ### Exploratory Data Analysis

-EDA involved te marketing data to answer key questions such as:
+EDA involved exploring the marketing data to answer key questions such as:

 - What is the Return on marketing investment (ROMI)?
 - What is the Cost per click (CPC)